 8. Consider a physical barrier

-9. Consider driving at night
+9. When driving abroad with children, consider driving at night

 10. If your budget allows, try breaking your journey

 If you still think it would all be too much, try splitting the journey and spending one night in a hotel at a mid point such as Paris or Normandy.

 Enjoy the ride!